 A skink lizard belongs to a big group of lizards having a distinctive body shape (that of a cylinder) and little stumpy legs.
 These skink lizards are amazingly distinct, they occur all over the universe in the temperate as well as the tropical zones on the earth.
-The skinks belong to the family Scincidae, comprises 1000 species and above; the experts believe that a few the exceptional ones are in danger of extinction, whilst you can find other species in plenty that are popular in their respective habitations.
+The skinks belong to the family Scincidae, comprising 1000 species and above; the experts believe that a few of the exceptional ones are in danger of extinction, whilst you can find other species in plenty that are popular in their respective habitations.
 These tough guys adjust enthusiastically in the crevices in nature plus any of the gaps made by the humans in the gardens and stone walls.

 Most of the genus (e.g. Typhlosaurus) do not have any limbs; skinks resemble almost a lizard however, many of these species have prominent neck, they have comparatively smaller legs.

 Certain varieties of skinks are rather smaller in size; “Scincella lateralis” has clearly grown in length from 7.5 to 14.5 cm (3.0 to 5.7 inches) which is over half the length of its tail.
 Most of the skinks are of average size; from vent-to-muzzle they are 12cm (14.7 inches) long, but a few of them grow larger in size.

 In general, skinks are carnivores, in fact insectivores.
 They normally prey on grasshoppers, beetles, caterpillars, crickets and flies.
 Many of these species also consume isopods, small rodents, slugs, earthworms, snails, millipedes and other lizards.
 A few species, especially those that are pets get a diverse diet of more or less 40% meat (rodents and insects) as well as 60% of fruits/vegetables/leaves.